vedansh1209/Smart-Cab-Allocation-System/README.md

 ## File Structure

-- `main.cpp`: Contains the main code implementing the cab allocation system.
+- `CabAllocation.cpp`: Contains the main code implementing the cab allocation system.
 - `README.md`: This file, providing an overview of the project and instructions for usage.

 ## Contributors